Godofnothing/PowerLawOptimization/README.md

 ### Description
 ---

-This repository accompanies the NeurIPS 2022 paper
+This repository accompanies the NeurIPS 2022 submission

-*"A view of mini-batch SGD via generating functions: conditions of convergence, phase transitions, benefit from negative momenta".*
+"*A view of mini-batch SGD via generating functions: conditions of convergence, phase transitions, benefit from negative momenta.*"

  ![Different regimes on mnist](images/loss_curves_mnist.png)